Knowing the difference between blackheads and whiteheads might seem black and white… But there’s more to these breakouts

 It’s when additional bacteria — specifically P. acnes bacteria — invades blackheads and whiteheads that they can turn into inflammatory acne.
 This happens because P. acnes bacteria feeds on sebum and sebaceous glands, so blackheads and whiteheads are a perfect breeding ground for inflammatory or cystic acne.

 Now that I know what blackheads and whiteheads are, how do I get rid of them?

 For starters, blackheads and whiteheads can both be treated with similar ingredients — retinol, benzoyl peroxide, sulfur, and salicylic acid are all powerhouses that work to unclog pores.
 Coincidentally (okay, actually, it’s not a coincidence it’s totally on purpose) these are all the active ingredients in SLMD Skincare.

 If you’re a fan of our founder Dr. Sandra Lee aka Dr. Pimple Popper, you’re familiar with the slew of internet videos showing a myriad of ways to extract blackheads and whiteheads.
 But despite all these homegrown methods and viral videos, popping whiteheads and extracting blackheads — if you insist on doing it yourself — needs to be done very carefully.
-This is mostly because improper blackhead removal techniques can cause further inflammation, scarring and even more breakouts.
+This is mostly because improper blackhead removal techniques can cause further inflammation, scarring, and even more breakouts.
 If you insist on extracting — make sure you are doing it carefully.
 To properly pop that whitehead or extract that blackhead, make sure you’ve thoroughly washed your hands and face, and opt for a tool (like the Dr. Pimple Popper Comedone Extractor) that’s also been properly cleaned.
 Make sure you apply antibacterial treatments immediately after extraction, like a salicylic acid spot treatment — making sure your skin remains clean is crucial in preventing further breakouts.